Deep learning for classifying dynamical states from time series via recurrence plots

 \subsection{Reconstruction of Phase space}

 From the normalized univariate time series, we reconstruct the system’s phase space using Takens’ embedding theorem~\cite{doi:10.1142/S0218127491000634}.
-According to this theorem, the topological structure of the original multi dimensional state space can be recovered by constructing delay vectors with appropriate delay and embedding dimension.
+According to this theorem, the dynamical structure of the original multi-dimensional state space can be recovered by constructing delay vectors with appropriate delay and embedding dimension as,

 where \( \tau \) is the embedding delay, and \( d \) is the embedding dimension.